Our fuel poverty work in Wales

 The fuel poverty situation in Wales

-In 2024 – when energy bills sat at an average of £1,850 per year – the Welsh government estimated at 340,000 were in fuel poverty.
-That’s 24% of the country, or 1 in 4 households.
+In 2024 – when energy bills sat at an average of £1,850 per year – the Welsh government estimated 340,000 households were in fuel poverty.
+That’s 25% of the country, or 1 in 4 households.
 And worryingly, that includes more than 4 in 5 of all Wales’s lower-income households.
 Almost a quarter of whom find themselves in severe fuel poverty, needing to spend huge portions of their income just to keep warm.
-National Energy Action Cymru wants to change that.
+National Energy Action Cymru is working to change that.

-Approximately 200,000 households in Wales use prepayment metres for their mains gas and electricity.
-That means Wales has proportionally more households using prepayment metres compared to England.
+Approximately 200,000 households in Wales use prepayment meters for their mains gas and electricity.
+That means Wales has proportionally more households using prepayment meters compared to England.

 Together, with members and partners in Wales, we: